Slovenian Democratic Party: 2020–2022: third Janša Cabinet

-2022–present: return to opposition again
+2022–2026: Second opposition term

 In April 2022, liberal opposition, The Freedom Movement, won the parliamentary election.
 The Freedom Movement won 34.5% of the vote, compared with 23.6% for Slovenian Democratic Party.
 On 25 May 2022, Slovenia's parliament voted to appoint the leader of Freedom Movement, Robert Golob, as the new Prime Minister of Slovenia to succeed Janez Janša.

 Following the 2024 European Parliament elections, Janša opposed the European People's Party maintaining its coalition with left-leaning parliamentary groups, and expressed openness to leaving the EPP.
 There was speculation that the SDS would join the right-wing Patriots for Europe group, though this ultimately did not happen.

+2026–present: fourth Janša Cabinet

+On 22 May 2026, Janša was elected as Prime Minister and took office the same day, replacing Robert Golob as Prime Minister, returning the SDS to power but in a minority coalition government with other right wing political parties in Slovenia.

 Ideology and policies

-Originally a centre-left to centre-right political party, SDS gradually drifted rightward, eventually becoming a right-wing party.
+Originally a centre-left to centre-right political party, SDS gradually drifted rightward, and eventually came to be described as a centre-right to right-wing party.

 Janša has been described as an illiberal leader.
 Commenting on the question of illiberal democracies like those in Hungary and Poland, Janša stated: "For me, all of these mainstream political orientations are equal, and equally legitimate. [...]
 I cannot agree to the division between liberal and illiberal democracy.
 Democracy is democracy [...]
 If I fight for the affection of my voters, in a free world, everyone is equal."

 Deutsche Welle has described supporters of the party as "disagree[ing] with the majority of the population on more or less everything, starting with the history of World War II, where they cherish the memory of the German-allied wartime military guard."

 Populism

 During the European migrant crisis, SDS sharply intensified its nationalist populist rhetoric.
 The party came out in opposition of migrant quotas and advocated diverting financial resources from non-governmental organisations to security spending.
 Janša also lambasted the "degenerate left".
 The party's heated rhetoric and allegations of corrupt practices have led "to concerns among international observers about the direction of Slovenia, which is generally regarded as a regional success story" as SDS topped opinion polls heading into the 2018 parliamentary election.

-The party has co-opted former US President Donald Trump's populist rhetoric, with Janša and the party echoing Trump's catchphrases "drain the swamp", "deep state", and "fake news".
+The party has co-opted US president Donald Trump's populist rhetoric, with Janša and the party echoing Trump's catchphrases "drain the swamp", "deep state", and "fake news".
 The party has also proposed requiring that for each new regulation, two existing regulations must be repealed, a proposal notably advocated for and enacted by Trump.
 Janša has also used the phrase "Slovenia first" on multiple occasions.
 Janša's rhetoric has been described as "Trumpian".

 The party periodically sends questionnaire mailers to Slovene households.
 The so-called Consultations with Voters ask recipients to fill out answers to highly suggestive questions and enter their personal information to be eligible to receive various prizes.